-Research & reports relevant to early support
+Research & Reports relevant to early support

 [My appeal to scientists: Can you make a short readable version of your paper for practitioners and parents who do not have the benefit of university education?
 Most of the people around babies and infants who have challenges to learning and quality of life are not graduates but they have a right to understand what your paper is saying.
 Please send your short version for publication on this website. peter.limbrick@mailfence.com]